 Issue 1: The capacity of infrastructure, including roads, utilities, and community infrastructure such as schools and community facilities to support development in this location.
 Consultation with statutory consultees, the LPA and local community have taken place to identify and understand local infrastructure requirements.
 In addition, statutory consultee responses have been reviewed from the Further Proposed Site Allocations - July 2014.
 Development parameters will guide the form and location of development within the site and inform how development could be delivered to minimise any adverse impacts.
-This work includes a detailed assessment of highways, utilities and social infrastructure and capacity.
-Individual development proposal will then respond to specific infrastructure requirements via direct contribution or obligations within the context of the Framework.
+This work includes a detailed assessment of highways, utilities and social infrastructure requirements via direct contribution or obligations within the context of the Framework.